jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/0_Discretize_Aero.typ

 This is the trajectory of the well-known Lorenz Attractor @Lorenz1963.
 The trajectory provides x-, y-, and z-coordinates in a three-dimensional space over a temporal course.
 For each time point, there is exactly one combination of x-, y-, and z-coordinates, which are shown in @fig_61.
-When the three-dimensional trajectory is subjected to an unsupervised procedure, such as kmeans++ that is about to be covered in detail, centroids are obtained.
+When the three-dimensional trajectory is subjected to an unsupervised procedure, such as k-means++ that is about to be covered in detail, centroids are obtained.
 The centroids are characteristic quantities that the procedure has found in the dataset consisting of the trajectory.
 Visually, the centroids can also be represented by three-dimensional points, as shown in  @fig_62.
 In the latter, it can be observed that the procedure was allowed to determine 10 characteristic quantities.
 @fig_63 shows which region each centroid covers.
 As an example, centroid 3 describes the entire corresponding green region in  @fig_63.
 Depending on how high the number of characteristic quantities, the centroids, is chosen, finer details can be captured.
-In the case of kmeans++ @Arthur2006, it would therefore also be possible to generate a smaller and simpler substitute model.
+In the case of k-means++ @Arthur2006, it would therefore also be possible to generate a smaller and simpler substitute model.
-Thus, with a low number of centroids kmeans++ can be viewed as reduced order modeling technique.
+Thus, with a low number of centroids k-means++ can be viewed as reduced order modeling technique.
-The idea behind kmeans++ is to create groups based on local or mertric based similarities.
+The idea behind k-means++ is to create groups based on local or mertric based similarities.
 It attempts to find coordinates for the centroids so that the sum of distances of the centroids and their group members is reduced.
 The group members are all the entries that belong to a centroid.
 Visual depcitions of the centroids are given as crosses in  @fig_63.